 It requires a team name, a password, an email, an executable decoder, and files representing the compressed <task> should be one of “low-rate” (default) or “transparent”.
-Instead of an executable, the decoder can be a zip file containing an executable named decode and other supporting files such as model parameters.
+Instead of an executable, the decoder can also be a zip file containing an executable named decode and other supporting files such as model parameters.

 The password will be set the first time you submit.
 You can then use this password to submit updated decoders.